-Swept up by the poetry of Unitarian Universalist worship in her forties, Betsy embarked on the path to ministry.
+Well into her forties, Betsy found herself swept up by the poetry of Unitarian Universalist worship.
+Eventually she embarked on the path to ministry.
 She graduated from Andover Newton Theological School in 2014, winning the school preaching prize.
-After a two-year internship at the UU Church of Reading, Massachusetts, she completed a year of chaplaincy training at Maine Medical Center in Portland.
-Rev. Betsy was ordained in June 2016 at South Church in Portsmouth, New Hampshire.
+She interned for two years at the UU Church of Reading, Massachusetts, and also completed three units of chaplaincy training in Portland, Maine – one at Mercy Hospital and two at Maine Medical Center.

 Shana Aisenberg, Director of Music

 Shana is an acoustic musician, composer, singer, songwriter and writer.
 She has metamorphosed many times throughout her career, artistically and personally.
 On any given Sunday, you’ll hear Shana play piano, fiddle, mandolin, guitar, ukulele or percussion.

 She incorporates diverse music styles, including Appalachian, Celtic, Klezmer, blues, gospel and jazz.
 Shana has performed nationally, recorded numerous albums and written music instruction books.
 She’s taught at workshops and festivals nationwide and teaches private students and classes locally at The Community School in Tamworth and at Mountain Top Music Center in Conway.

 Marion Posner grew up in Scotland, England, and Wales before returning to her birthplace, Tamworth, with her family in the 1990’s.
 Her working life has encompassed international Human Rights, teaching and hands-on educational research, writing, acting and storytelling.
 Since living here, she and her husband, Richard, have established a small school, Tamworth Learning Circles, and a children’s theatre company, Snapdragon.
 They have designed and run ‘Walking Through History’ trips in Europe.